Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Conclusions, Limitations, and Future Directions

-Our analysis is based on a few assumptions which can be relaxed in future work.
-We assumed that the MOD operator serves as a contractor to the transit agency and agrees to set static fares for trips in the integrated system.
-While this is one good way to ensure public sector prices are transparently communicated, it may also be possible to set fare schemes that allow MOD operators, especially TNCs, to maintain their dynamic prices, perhaps through the transit operator subsidizing the cost of a passenger's trip up to a fixed dollar amount.
+Consistent with pricing alliance practice, we assumed that the MOD operator serves as a contractor to the transit agency and agrees to set static fares for trips in the integrated system.
+While this ensures transparent communication of public sector prices, it may be possible to set fare schemes that allow MOD operators to maintain dynamic prices, perhaps through the transit operator subsidizing passenger trip costs up to a fixed dollar amount.
 Additionally, we model average-case travel times over a fixed set of route options for the MOD operator's portion of the network to represent average-case operations, which simplifies their typically dynamic routing scheme.
 In other words, we consider the case where the alliance sets one permanent fare scheme that is optimized for average-case performance.
-Future research may consider optimizing for the worst-case performance, and/or integrating dynamic routing into the fare-setting model if the alliance prefers dynamic fares, requiring the integration of two complex problem classes.
-Finally, we did not incorporate joint resource reallocation into the pricing scheme, due to the observation that the system is capable of accommodating all demand re-distributions attributed to changing prices.
-This assumption works well for our case study over the Greater Boston Area because the allied system's ridership is a small fraction of the larger service region with a high-capacity existing network.
-Future research could consider relaxing this assumption to generalize the analysis by jointly modeling the capacity allocation and pricing decisions.
+Future research may consider optimizing for the worst-case performance, and/or integrating dynamic routing into the fare-setting model, requiring the integration of two complex problem classes. { Finally, we did not incorporate joint resource reallocation into the pricing scheme, due to the observation that the transit operator is capable of accommodating all demand redistributions attributed to changing prices, and the MOD fleet is right-sized accordingly.
+This assumption works well for contemporary North American transit systems because of the prevalence of low ridership, empty seats and low load factors.
+Future research could consider relaxing this assumption to generalize the analysis beyond the North American context by jointly modeling the capacity allocation and pricing decisions.}

 \ACKNOWLEDGMENT{ This material is based upon work supported by the National Science Foundation under Grant no. 1122374. }